IAC India Bets On Engineering Depth & Diversification, Targets 20% CAGR Growth Till FY2030

 Exports: Measured Ambition

-In terms of exports potential, it currently contribute less than 5 percent towards the revenue, primarily through smaller kinematic parts.
+In terms of export potential, it currently contributes less than 5 percent towards the revenue, primarily through smaller kinematic parts.
 Direct exposure to the US market is negligible.

 Europe remains the primary export target.
 “The opportunity lies in leveraging our design capabilities and local development strengths.
 If logistics can be managed efficiently, there is room to grow.”